 These releases are also tagged in the git repository with the release version.

-If you are intending to use Tower as the Control Machine, do not use a source install.
-Please use OS package manager (like
+If you are want to use Ansible Tower as the Control Node, do not use a source installation of Ansible.
+Please use an OS package manager (like

 pip to install a stable version.